osscameroon/js-generator/README.md

-# jsGenerator : Translating from Html to Js
+# jsGenerator : Translating from Html to J

 # About